How To Keep Yellow Jackets Away From Ruining Your Cookout

 Similar to gangs operating out of different neighborhoods, insects are often fearful of encroaching on another insect’s territory.
 And wasps are extremely territorial, so they won’t make a nest where one already exists.
 So what better way to keep yellow jackets at bay than by making them think that other wasps have gotten there first?

-Believe it or not, there is an amazingly easy and cost-effective way to do this and it can be summed up in 3 simple words: brown paper bag.
+Believe it or not, there is an amazingly easy and cost-effective way to do this, and it can be summed up in 3 simple words: a brown paper bag.

 Yes, you heard that right.